 Many sparkling pink lemonades get their “pink” from food coloring, grenadine, or cranberry juice.
 I think you’ll agree that this recipe is ten times better because of the addition of fresh fruit syrup.

+Carbonated seltzer drinks are super popular.
 If you’re a fan of the flavored seltzer drinks that are super popular right now (LaCroix, Bubly, Spindrift are a few examples), you’ll love this sparkling pink lemonade.
 The main ingredient is seltzer, which is sugar-free carbonated water.
 Water with bubbles!

+Mix the remaining ingredients in when you’re ready to serve.
 The berry syrup is combined with more fresh lemon juice, lots of seltzer, and ice to make this delicious fizzy berry lemonade.

 - Use frozen berries instead of fresh.